In Lausanne, beauty can be experienced for free – all you have to do is look up and enjoy the surrounding scenery !

 The building is accessible for free all year round (except on December 25, January 1-2 and on Sundays from 10 to 11.30 am for church service), from 9 am to 7 pm (5.30 pm in winter).

-Educate our minds for free one Saturday a month in museums
+Fuel your curiosity for free – one Saturday a month in one of Lausanne’s museum

 For all the information you need on Lausanne museums, head this way.